 - Plumbing- checking areas such as the water heater, sink drains, and drainage systems.

 - Roof and Structure- does the roof have at least 3-5 years left?
 If yes, that is great!
 A thorough inspection will take place of the roof for leaks, damage, and years remaining.
 Does the roof have at least 3-5 years left?
-If yes, that is great!
 If not, the inspector will tell you when replacing is necessary.

 While the inspector is in the home, he/she will take pictures of the four areas, as well as fill out a form that is a few pages in length.
 You will submit this to the homeowner’s insurance company.
 The insurance company will then submit it to underwriting for approval.